dscoduc/PowerShellOnlineSigningService/ReadMe2.md

   * Syntax: ?s={ search criteria }
   * Example: ?s=dsco
   * Availale in Search.aspx
-### Application Pool
-The web site runs under an application pool configured with a dedicated service account.
-The service account has been granted permissions to the private key of a digital signing certificate that has been installed on the server.
-Additional permissions have been granted to the service account which allows for read/write access to the ASP.NET App_Data folder where both temporary files and debug log files are created.
 ### JSON Serialization
-To assist in the handling of JSON responses coming from GitHub this solution relies on the Newtonsoft Json v7.0.1 module.
+To assist in the handling of JSON responses coming from GitHub this solution relies on the Newtonsoft Json v7.0.1 framework.
 This allows a quick translation from JSON to a C# object class.

+More information can be found at [Json.NET Newtonsoft](http://www.newtonsoft.com/json "Popular high-performance JSON framework for .NET")
 ### Logging Framework
 To handle the logging this solution relies on the Log4Net v2.0.3 framework.
 This framework simplifies the handling of writing to both a log file and the Windows Event Log.
 A configuration file named log4net.config is placed in the root of the website and contains the settings required for the solution to log effectively.

+More information can be found at [Apache Log4Net Website](https://logging.apache.org/log4net/ "Cross-language logging services")

 ## How to use
 Accessing the solutions web site requires you to authenticate to the system.
 This is a necessary step to ensure the integrity of the code signing certificate and prevent malicious use of the signing certificate.